-This also means that you have to avoid buying things on credit and long-term contracts that do not produce an income Considering that every artist knows that the frequency of income is very far apart, it is advisable to save most of the funds earned and to spend only enough to sustain the operational costs and yourself.
+This also means that you have to avoid buying things on credit and long-term contracts that do not produce an income on their own.
+An MTC contract number is no longer a necessity and can be avoided.
+The same goes for everything that you seemingly only need because they are trends or fashionable.

+Considering that every artist knows that the frequency of income is very far apart, it is advisable to save most of the funds earned and to spend only enough to sustain the operational costs and yourself.